vummanenidilip/Multilabel-Classification-task-using-the-KNeighborsClassifier/README.md

 Now, let's dive into the code and see our project come to life!

 **Code:**
-Certainly!
-Here's the code snippet broken down line by line for inclusion in a README file on GitHub:

 ```markdown
 ### Setting Up Project Structure